dgis/emu48android/ReadMe.txt

 - Fix the intermittent slow down due to the end of playing a sound.
 - Fix blank screen when switching the KML faceplate.
 - Add more traces in the win32 log.
+- Allow to select the background color (missing a custom color).
+- Thanks to Christoph Giesselink about the state file compatibility issue (sizeof(BOOL) should be 4 and not 1).
+- Change the sound engine.

 Version 1.2 (2019-03-14)